vitoriars/vitoriars/README.md

 ----
 ## 👩‍💻 About me
-- My name is Vitoria and I'm 22 yo
+- My name is Vitoria and I'm 23 yo
-- I'm a linguistics student at FFLCH USP
+- I'm a linguistics student at FFLCH USP and i work as a Product Analyst!
-- Nowdays I'm a member of [Turing USP](https://github.com/turing-usp)
+- For a long time I was a member of [Turing USP](https://github.com/turing-usp)
 - I often write on [Medium](https://medium.com/@vitoria.27.07)
 - You can find me at [LinkedIn](https://www.linkedin.com/in/vitoria-rodrigues-silva/)!
 ----